Composer-Team/Beethoven-Software/README.md

 routed to within the system.
 Composer also has a few "special-purpose" registers that can be accessed by properly setting the `rd` field.

-Before we deep-dive into `rd`, a quick node on the `xd` field.
-This is set to high if you are expecting a response from the command.
+Before we deep-dive into `rd`, a quick node on the `expect_response` field.
+The field corresponds to `xd` in the instruction reference and is set to high if you are expecting a response from the command.
 Otherwise, no reponse will be sent back over the AXIL interface.
-If you specify xd=0 and wait for a response, you'll stall and never return. **Note to self**: this really shouldn't happen.
+If you specify `expect_response=0` and wait for a response, you'll stall and never return.
+**Note to self**: this really shouldn't happen.
 Waiting for a command to return that was specified to not return should throw an exception (or have a timout).

 Notice that the destination register is type `RD`.
 To emphasize the use of special-purpose Composer registers, we use `enum RD`.
 There are 32 registers, but register 16 through 22 (inclusive) are special purpose registers for